Low Carb Food List for Success

 Eggs are essentially free of carbohydrates while being a significant source of protein.
 Enjoy eggs hardboiled, sunny side-up, or scrambled without fearing the cholesterol-containing yolk!

-Like eggs, goat cheese has a miniscule supply of carbohydrates.
+Like eggs, goat cheese has a minuscule supply of carbohydrates.
 And while most cheeses tend to be high in sodium and fat, goat cheese is considered to be one of the lowest cheeses in carbs, sodium, and fat content.
 Additional healthful cheeses include mozzarella and parmesan.

 Additional Low-Carb Sources